Best Window Breakers | Tested & Reviewed

 Punches transfer energy quickly with less external motion, allowing them to work in confined spaces, like cars, and to work inconspicuously.

-The power of a snap-type window breaker relies on the pull and elastic, much like a bow.
+The power of a snap-type window breaker relies on the pull and elasticity, much like a bow.

 Durability

-Material plays a big role in glass breaker durability.
-Spring-loaded punch-style breakers were very durable in our tests, and our all-metal top pick really stood out as a tool you can trust.
+Material plays a big role in the durability of glass breakers.
+Spring-loaded punch-style breakers were very durable in our tests, and our all-metal budget pick really stood out as a tool you can trust.

 Size & Weight

-Glass breakers have a wide variety of sizes and weight based on their design.
-Hammers tend to be on the heavier side, even when they are small making them less ideal for kits and everyday carry.
+Glass breakers have a wide variety of sizes and weights based on their design.
+Hammers tend to be on the heavier side, even when they are small, making them less ideal for kits and everyday carry.

 Our picks all fall under a few ounces, so they give you versatility without adding too much weight.